Using Webhooks as Follow-Up Action

-To create a new trigger with a webhook follow-up action
+To create a trigger that uses a webhook as a follow-up action, perform the following steps:

-- In this step, we want to add a webhook as a Follow-up Action.
-Click Add and select Send a RESTful API request from the Type drop-down menu.
-A window for configuring the webhook is displayed.
+Click Add and select Send a RESTful API request from the Type drop-down menu to open the webhook configuration page.

-- When invoking a webhook, you can use different HTTP methods, such as GET, PUT, DELETE and POST.
-In our example, we want to POST an HTTP request to the API endpoint of our Slack application (URI).
+Select the HTTP(S) method for the webhook.
+In this example, we want to POST an HTTP(S) request to the API endpoint of our Slack application (URI).

-- By default, no template is selected so we need to add a new template or configure a new one.
-From the Template drop-down list, select Add new template to create a new template with Trigger variables that you can use in the HTTP header, body or in the URI of the API endpoint.
+By default, no template is selected so we need to add a new template.
+From the Template drop-down list, select Add new template to create a new template with Trigger variables that you can use in the HTTP(S) header, body or in the URI of the API endpoint.
 To learn more about templates and the use of Trigger variables, click here.

-- To keep things simple, we define a message displaying a single line of text that informs the Slack channel about a machine that reached the critical Stress Level.
+Add a header and body to the template.
+In this example, we define a message displaying a single line of text that informs the Slack channel about the machine that reached the critical Stress Level.
 Click OK to save the template configuration.
-Click again OK to apply the template to the webhook.

-- The new template is automatically selected.
+The new template is automatically selected.
 Click the Test button to send the template.
-The HTTP code indicates whether the message was sent successfully.
+The HTTP(S) code indicates whether the message was sent successfully.
 Click OK to close the window and click Finish to save the trigger settings.